-Our Teaching a Foreign Language (TFL) curriculum equips language teachers with the skills and expertise to facilitate language learning in the U.S. and abroad.
-Our faculty will train you in a broad range of topics necessary to your development as language education professionals.
+Our Teaching Foreign Language (TFL) curriculum equips language teachers with the skills and expertise to facilitate language learning in the U.S. and abroad.

-Typically, you will complete our master’s program in four semesters with a course load of 12-13 credits per semester.
-Students with prior coursework in applied linguistics and language teacher education may qualify for the one-year advanced entry program.
+Typically, you will complete our master’s program in three or four semesters with a course load of 12-13 credits per semester.
+If you have prior coursework in applied linguistics and language teacher education, you may qualify for the three-semester advanced degree program.

 Students may also elect to pursue one of the following specialization options in conjunction with their required TFL courses:

 Our master's program will give you the skills and expertise to set yourself apart as your language education career begins.
 Many of our alumni are teachers and administrators at the K-12, university, or community college levels in the United States and around the world.
 Our program also successfully prepares you for doctoral studies.
 Many alumni have attained a doctoral degree at such prestigious institutions as Harvard, Oxford, and Georgetown.